• Skip to primary navigation

 For the Filling

-Whisk in the dark chocolate.
-Once the filling mixture has a smooth, even texture, then place it in the fridge for at least 40 minutes to harden.
+Once the filling has a smooth, even texture, place it in the fridge for at least 30 minutes to harden.

-After the filling has hardened, grab your cookie scoop and scoop the filling for the truffle.
-Place the filling onto a piece of parchment paper.
+After the filling has hardened, grab a cookie scoop or tablespoon and scoop the filling for the truffles.
+You can just scoop the fillings, or roll them into balls.
+Rolling them into balls will get a bit messy!

 For the Coating

-Grab your small sauce pan again and melt the dark chocolate.
+Grab your small sauce pan again and melt the dark chocolate and coconut oil.
 Once fully melted, retrieve the fillings from the freezer.

 Using Cayenne in Chocolate